 “It means financial stability” he said, aware of the circumstance that he was the first high school player drafted number one.
 “I’ll be coming into money I have never seen before.
 It’s a great opportunity to touch so many lives.”

 But history and touching lives didn’t mean crap to Michael Jordan.
 He was president of the Washington Wizards.
 His installation in the front office was exactly what it appeared, a long shot gamble to revive a franchise.
 By 2001, the Wizards were hemorrhaging money, the cupboards were bare of talent.
 Their owner, scrappy Abe Pollin who made his fortune two decades ago by building things, operated the old fashioned way.

 But the NBA had changed in the past few years, explosive talents replaced skilled players.
-Kevin Garnett, a high schooler was drafted in 1995.
+Kevin Garnett, a high schooler was drafted in 1995, embraced by revolutionary David Stern.
 Kobe Bryant, a high schooler was drafted in 1996.
 Tracy McGrady, a high schooler, was drafted in 1997.
 One was passionate, one was electric, one was silky smooth.
 All three were iconic talents and looked upon as path setters.
 Their lesson: college didn’t matter.